7medo-77/hotel_mania/README.md

-This is the final project for alx software engineering foundations "Holberton Full-Stack program" The project is made using next.js and postgreSql.
+This is the final project for alx software engineering.
+The project is made using next.js and postgreSql.

 About the project: